 - Students are given clear and unambiguous submission procedures (including appropriate dates) for coursework extensions;

-- Data on reassessments and first sits have been accurately imported into Saturn by Student Service Development (Academic Processes) prior to such information being made available to students.
+- Data on reassessments and first sits have been accurately imported into Campus Solutions by Registry and Academic Affairs UNUK, Academic Services Office UNNC or Student Registry Office - Assessment Team UNM prior to such information being made available to students.

 Exceptional regulations applied in response to Covid-19